UsamaBafana/SC1015/README.md

 -----
 ## Contributors
-1. Jun Hao
+1. Jun Hao -
-2. Karthik
+2. Karthik -
-3. Usama
+3. Usama -

 -----
 ## Problem Definition
+- > [!NOTE]
-- What **socioeconomic factors** might be behind the suicide rates in the world?
+> What **socioeconomic factors** might be behind the suicide rates in the world?
-- Which model is best used to predict death rate?
+> Which model is best used to predict death rate?
 ----
 ## Models Used
 1. Linear Regression